melbourne-quantum-dev/TarotAI/CONTRIBUTING.md

 # Contributing to TarotAI

+Version 2.1.0

+## Documentation Contributions

+When contributing to documentation:
+- Update all relevant files (SSOT.md, README.md)
+- Keep documentation in sync with code
+- Use consistent terminology
+- Follow Markdown style guide
+- Include examples where applicable

 Thank you for your interest in contributing to TarotAI!
 We welcome contributions from everyone.

 ## Getting Started